Is Your Design Style Modern or Contemporary?

 Examples of Contemporary Style

 Some examples of contemporary style are found in the flooring choices.
 Floors should be bare and smooth and made of wood, tile or vinyl.
+The tiles need to be on the same level as well, and if they are not, use a tile leveling system to prevent tile lippage in the future.
 You can add colorful geometrically shaped rugs to warm a bare floor and use the colors in the rug for accent pieces throughout the room.
 Wall hangings and paintings are few and far between in this style.
 The wall accessories will add accents of color against a stark white wall and there should be ample space between photos or paintings with a minimalist appearance.
 Lighting is often used to illuminate wall hangings in the form of spotlights that highlight the accents on the walls.
 The frames are most often black, white or metal finishes in this style.
 Remember to leave open space on the walls because it is as important as the pieces you put in the room.

 Examples of Modern Style